BioinformaticsSpring2015/BioinformaticsMaterials/labExercises/BioinfWk4Lab.md

 2. Make a bar plot showing the number of samples of each sex (male and female) for `possum`.
 3. Compare the histograms for each numerical variable in `possum`.
 Which appears the most skewed?
 4. What output do you obtain from `plot(possum)`?
 Why does the output look like this?
-5. Plot the tail length of `possum` to the total length.
+5. Plot the tail length (independent variable) of `possum` to the total length with plot points shown in red.
 How would you describe the relationship between these variables?
+Where does the best fit line intersect the y axis?

 ###Assignment
 * Due Wednesday, Feb 11 at 5 pm